What are the aims of this leaflet?

 How can the rash of hydroa vacciniforme be prevented?

-- Oral treatment.
-Sometimes tablet treatments, used together with sun-avoidance measures, may be helpful.
+A few people with extensive lesions may still have problems despite the measures listed above.
+Some tablets used together with sun-avoidance measures, may be helpful.
 The most commonly used drugs include antimalarial agents (such as hydroxychloroquine) and beta-carotene (a naturally-occurring substance found in vegetables and fruit).
 Medicines that dampen down the immune system (immunosuppressants), such as azathioprine and ciclosporin, may also be considered in some cases.
-Some studies have suggested that fish-oil supplements may be helpful.
+Some studies have suggested that fish- oil supplements may be helpful.

 How can hydroa vacciniforme be treated?